QuantConnect/Documentation/v2/our-platform/api-reference/project-management.rst

      - Description
    * - projectId
      - int
-     - ID of the project.
+     - Id of the project.
    * - name
      - string
      - Name of the project.